puppetlabs/puppetlabs-helm/README.md

 ##### `tiller_namespace`

-Namespace of Tiller
+Namespace of tiller.

 Default: `kube-system`

 ##### `repo_name`

-Name of the remote repository
+Name of the remote repository.

 Default: `undef`

 ##### `url`

-URL for the remote repository
+The URL for the remote repository.

 Default: `undef`

-#### `helm::repo_update
+#### `helm::repo_update`

-A define to update helm repos.
+A define to update all the Helm repositories.

-Note, as per the default behaviour of helm this updates all repos

 ##### `debug`

-Enable verbose output
+Specifies whether to enable verbose output.

 Values `'true','false'`